 She also cites author Nicolas Susor and his groundbreaking book, Lawless: The Secret Rules that Govern our Digital Lives.
 It digs deeply into how Internet platforms govern (a word we must not equate with elections or public input), and how our rights are impacted by that governance.
-York, Susor and others say it is time for more better regulation of these platforms.
+York, Susor and others say now is the time for more better regulation of these platforms.

 Bruce Sterling is also cited among those people who were excited, but wary, about the early promise of online freedom.
 Sterling, an accomplished science fiction writer turned technology commentator, is noted for the concept of “spime”, a weird word he coined that mashes up the terms space and time.

-As York notes, and in her citation of the work of Harvard professor Shohana Zuboff, powerful tech companies were already doing big business with our data before the current COVID-19 pandemic struck.
+As York notes, and in her citation of the work of Harvard professor Shoshana Zuboff, powerful tech companies were already doing big business with our data before the current COVID-19 pandemic struck.
 Now those companies are providing the tracking tools that follow us at school, at work, at home, and even when getting the vaccine.
 Zuboff is the author of The Age of Surveillance Capitalism, in which she paints her own picture of how Silicon Valley and other big tech companies use our information to predict and shape our behaviour.

 Although York says there is no perfect model to address these issues, she does feel strongly that a broader approach to content ownership and moderation, both from a human and a platform point of view, is necessary.